-- 1. Once established, in accordance with Rule 6.1.5 and Rules 6.4 to 6.11, the mandatory committees shall subsist for the whole session of the Parliament. - 2.
-The Parliament shall, on a motion of the Parliamentary Bureau, determine the duration of any other committee.
+1. The mandatory committees referred to in Rule 6.1.5 shall be established for the whole session of the Parliament.

-3. The Parliament may decide, on a motion of the Parliamentary Bureau, that any other committee be disbanded.
+- 2. The Parliament shall, on a motion of the Parliamentary Bureau, determine the duration of any other committee. - 3.
+The Parliament may decide, on a motion of the Parliamentary Bureau, that any other committee be disbanded.